 SATDOS Reference Dosimeter Platform

 SATDOS is a miniaturized payload designed for nano-satellites, such as CubeSats, aiming to capture the radiation environment in space and quantify radiation effects on electronic systems.
-Developed by Seibersdorf Laboratories with cutting-edge technology and expertise, SATDOS offers a compact and efficient solution for assessing the radiation environment in space.
-SATDOS-1, specifically tailored for the Austrian CubeSat project PRETTY, prioritizes efficiency, safety, and sustainability.
+Developed by Seibersdorf Laboratories with cutting-edge technology and expertise, SATDOS offers a simple and reliable solution for capturing radiation data in orbit.
+With multiple successful deployments and several versions in development, SATDOS continues to contribute valuable insights into the space radiation environment for commercial, scientific, and educational missions.

 Space Radiation Environment